Sam-Jeston/hooked-rs/README.md

 ## Getting Started

 1. Build the application from source (with the rust nightly toolchain): `cargo build --release`.
-The output binary path is `./target/release/hooked-rs`
+The default output binary path is `./target/release/hooked-rs`
-2. Configure the application via yaml. `example.yml` can be used for reference.
+2. Configure the application via a yaml file. `example.yml` can be used for reference.
 3. Run it - `./hooked-rs --config path-to-config.yml`

 ## YAML Configuration